Naiara Beristain

 Naiara Beristain González (born 4 January 1992) is a Spanish footballer who plays as a midfielder.

 Club career

-Beristain made her debut in the Primera División with Athletic Bilbao in 2009.
+Beristain made her debut in the Primera División with Athletic Club in 2009, aged 16.
 In 2012, she signed with Real Sociedad, becoming the first female player to move in that direction between the local rival clubs.

 She left the Basque Country to join Valencia in 2014, but returned to Real Sociedad two years later.
 She moved to Valencia again in 2018 on a two-year contract.

 International career

 She participated in the 2011 Under-19 Euro, where she scored an equalizer in Spain's first match against the Netherlands.